-The pedagogical relationship between an Instructor and a graduate student must be protected from influences or activities that can interfere with learning and fair evaluation.
+The pedagogical relationship between an instructor and a graduate student must be protected from influences or activities that can interfere with learning and fair evaluation.
 Given the inherent power differential, faculty and staff members might not perform their duties effectively if they become romantically or sexually involved with graduate students for whom they are responsible.
-Accordingly, no Instructor or staff member shall enter into a Consensual Relationship with a graduate student whom they instruct, evaluate, supervise, advise or over whom the Instructor or staff member is in a position to exercise authority in any way.
-Similarly, no Instructor or staff member shall exercise authority over a graduate student with whom the Instructor or staff member has had a Consensual Relationship in the past.
-In the event that marriage or a Consensual Relationship exists such that circumstances would bring an Instructor or staff member into conflict with this policy, the involved Instructor or staff member shall disclose such a relationship immediately to their Dean (if an Instructor) or VP for Human Resources (if a staff member).
-The Dean or VP for Human Resources will initiate a Management Plan consistent with this policy, including the removal of any exercise of authority between the Instructor or staff member, and the graduate student.
-The Dean or VP for Human Resources may also take measures to prevent the deprivation of educational or employment opportunities for the graduate student, and will have the authority, in consultation with the Office of Equal Opportunity, to make reasonable exceptions to normal academic rules and policies as warranted by the circumstances.
+Accordingly, no instructor or staff member shall enter into a consensual relationship with a graduate student whom they instruct, evaluate, supervise, advise or over whom the instructor or staff member is in a position to exercise authority in any way.
+Similarly, no instructor or staff member shall exercise authority over a graduate student with whom the instructor or staff member has had a consensual relationship in the past.
+In the event that marriage or a consensual relationship exists such that circumstances would bring an instructor or staff member into conflict with this policy, the involved instructor or staff member shall disclose such a relationship immediately to their dean (if an instructor) or vice president for human resources (if a staff member).
+The dean or vice president for human resources will initiate a management plan consistent with this policy, including the removal of any exercise of authority between the instructor or staff member, and the graduate student.
+The dean or vice president for human resources may also take measures to prevent the deprivation of educational or employment opportunities for the graduate student, and will have the authority, in consultation with the Office of Equal Opportunity, to make reasonable exceptions to normal academic rules and policies as warranted by the circumstances.